Sudano-Sahel

 Our Goal

-The Sudano-Sahel Region, which includes Nigeria, Cameroon, Chad, Central African Republic, South Sudan, and Ethiopia, presents unparalleled opportunities for WCS to play a direct role in saving some of the last remaining intact wildernesses on the planet and to contribute significantly to the security of people and wildlife.
+The Sudano-Sahel Region, which includes Chad, the Central African Republic, and close partnerships with Cameroon, presents unparalleled opportunities for WCS to play a direct role in saving some of the last remaining intact wildernesses on the planet and to contribute significantly to the security of people and wildlife.

 How Will We Get There?